 - Provide a conduit for ongoing public engagement and discussion around international trade and globalization.

-Phase I will take place in Michigan and Ohio beginning in early 2018 with a view to expanding to the rest of the Midwest and then to the rest of the United States.
+We began in Michigan and Ohio in early 2018, expanded to the rest of the Midwest and then to the rest of the United States.
+We have covered 37 cities and almost every region in the United States.
 We are innovating the methodology for engagement by marrying informal conversations with focus groups.
 Both the informal conversations and the focus groups reflect diverse cross-sections of society.

 Those conducting the sessions are experienced in international trade and investment policy.
 Sessions are meticulously documented.
-Based on the results of the sessions, an advisory board of eminent U.S. leaders in the area of international trade and investment will help shape recommendations for new policies and programs.
-The recommendations will be updated through a continuous loop of input from the public to ensure that policies stay on the right track.
+Based on the results of the sessions, an advisory board of eminent U.S. leaders in the area of international trade and investment have helped shape recommendations for new policies and programs.
+We plan to update the recommendations through a continuous loop of input from the public to ensure that policies stay on the right track.

 To assist in meaningful public engagement, over the long term, we will provide up-to-date, impartial, fact-based information about international trade that is geared to individual states and localities and can foster continued conversation.

-The dynamics of the U.S. economy are continuing to evolve as a result of technological advances and continued globalization The 70-year political consensus in the United States that open trade and investment policies would provide the most benefit to the country and its people is now frayed.
+The dynamics of the U.S. economy are continuing to evolve as a result of technological advances and continued globalization The 70-year political consensus in the United States that open trade and investment policies would provide the most benefit to the country and its people needs to be redfined.
 Some have benefited greatly from these past policies and others have not.
-At present, there is no publicly -supported consensus on what U.S. trade and investment policy should look like and no organized plan on how to deal with the negative effects of globalization on individuals.
-This lack of a well though-out policy will ultimately harm the country and its citizens as we will need to continue to compete in an increasingly globalized world.
+We look to help build a publicly -supported consensus on what U.S. trade and investment policy should look like, along with suggestions for an organized plan on how to deal with the negative effects of globalization on individuals.

 A new consensus on the elements of U.S. trade and investment policy that will benefit Americans and secure our future must be built and take into account input from the public.